 Just make sure it is not sweetened milk!

 Feel free to add or take away some of the spices used.
 Maybe you like a really light curry?
 Go lighter on the curry spice.
-Or maybe you like it spicy?
+Or maybe you like it extra spicy?
 Add a bit more pepper to ramp up the heat.
 I loved how this recipe turned out, but feel free to adjust to your preference.